-Uniting faith and community groups to address family homelessness in Snohomish County.
+Uniting in service to families with children experiencing homelessness in Snohomish County.

 Audited financial statements available upon request.
 Please contact us.

-We operate five emergency shelters for families with children:
+We operate five emergency shelter programs for families with children who are experiencing homelessness in Snohomish County.

 Land & Antiracism Acknowledgment